igorsechyn/http-interaction-validation/README.md

 ### Configuration options

-#### `validation.PreservePayload(value bool)`
+#### `validation.RequestValidation(options ...validation.RequestValidationConfigOption)`

+Is used for setting up the request validation:

-In order to validate request body, the payload has to be read from the request.
+* `validation.PreservePayload(value bool)`: In order to validate request body, the payload has to be read from the request.
 This option can be used to control whether the `request.Body` should be copied for validation or not.
 Per default the body is copied and the wrapped handler can reread the payload.

-#### `validation.RequestValidation(options ...validation.RequestValidationConfigOption)`

-Is used for setting up the request validation:

 * `validation.Payload(payloadValue interface{})`: request payload validation is performed using json schema.
 In order to define a schema for handlers payload `jsonschema` field tags are used on the struct defining the payload. [github.com/alecthomas/jsonschema](https://github.com/alecthomas/jsonschema) package is used to create a valid json schema from the tags and `github.com/xeipuuv/gojsonschema` package to validate the payload against it.
 ```